Travel to Antarctica

 Antarctica covers roughly 5 million square miles.
 This varies due to changing ice shelves, but the continent comes in at almost 98 percent solid ice.
 Here you can walk among penguins, kayak alongside icebergs or just sit and listen to the symphony of sounds this amazing landscape has to offer.
 Why book your Antarctica trip with AdventureSmith Explorations?

 Work with one Adventure Specialist to research, purchase & prepare for your trip to Antarctica.

 We’re well traveled & savvy to the latest in Antarctica travel, including new Antarctic trips & ships.

 Kayaking, camping, skiing… Our staff has experience doing it all & can match your activity interests.

 Take advantage of early-booking deals, discounted flights & other perks.
 We’re here to help you save.

 Options to Fly the Drake

-If you are sensitive to rough seas or short on time, consider flying the Drake on our selection of Antarctica air cruises.
+If you are sensitive to rough seas or short on time, consider flying the Drake on our selection of Antarctica air cruises and South Georgia cruises.
 These unique expeditions replace the two-day Drake Passage crossing with a two- to three-hour flight, with round-trip or one-way options available.

 Luxury Trips to Antarctica

 A trip to Antarctica is a true expedition, but that doesn’t mean you have to rough it.
 Luxury small ships such as Le Soleal, Magellan Explorer, Sea Spirit and National Geographic Resolution feature five-star suites, private balconies, fine dining and upscale service.
 Of course, they also explore up close with daily shore landings and excellent naturalist guides.
 View our curated collection of Antarctica luxury cruises to learn more about travel to Antarctica aboard a luxury expedition ship.

 |Avg.
 High (F)||36||34||32||33||28||29||24||22||25||29||32||34|